ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 ## Hardware and current pain points
 Current devices are a big step up from what we had even a few years ago, but there are still many improvements to be made.
-The high end VR devices require beefy computers equipped with high-end graphics cards.
+The high-end VR devices require beefy computers equipped with high-end graphics cards.
 The headsets requiring a smartphone offer a more mobile experience but are still limited in the visual effects department.
 For a virtual reality experience to feel smooth and natural it needs to be rendered at a minimum of 90 frames per second.
-If the device can not keep up the user might experience VR sickness, similar to motion sickness.
+If the device can not keep up, the user might experience VR sickness, similar to motion sickness.
 Because our eyes are so close to the screen and the resolution our eyes can perceive is so high, pixels become visible, detracting from the experience.
 When looking closely, the screen looks like a raster.
 This can be solved with a higher resolution but that again requires more computational power.
 This much content at such a high pace also requires a lot of bandwidth and low latency.

 Another deterrent for VR headsets is the extensive setup required to make them work.
-High end devices require base stations or tracking cameras to accurately measure movement.
+High-end devices require base stations or tracking cameras to accurately measure movement.
-There are devices with sensors built in so they are not dependent on external base stations, this technique is called inside-out tracking.
+There are devices with sensors built in so that they are not dependent on external base stations, this technique is called inside-out tracking.

 ## Creating realities
 Making software that is AR/VR/MR enabled can be quite different from traditional business application development.
 These type of applications are often heavily dependent on visual elements and can require extra artistic knowledge.
 For virtual and mixed reality game engines can be used to create "games" to create these experiences.

-These are some of the most popular and game engines that are free for personal user:
+These are some of the most popular game engines that are free for personal user:
 - Unity
 - Unreal Engine
 - CryEngine

-Think of these as sort of photoshop for software.
+Think of these as a sort of photoshop for software.
 We can leverage the editors to see what we're working on and make changes immediately.
-These tools are ideal for Virtual Reality.
+These tools are ideal for virtual reality.
-Both Unity and Unreal Engine have plugins available for Augmented Reality.
+Both Unity and Unreal Engine have plugins available for augmented reality.

-The often more business targeted applications are often augmented reality enabled applications.
+The more business targeted applications are often augmented reality enabled applications.
 Both Apple and Google have made big efforts to support this on their respective OSes and basically every smartphone with a camera is now AR enabled.
-Apple's ARKit and Google's ARCore are the respective Augmented reality APIs for their IOS and Android platforms.
+Apple's ARKit and Google's ARCore are the respective augmented reality APIs for their IOS and Android platforms.
-Since the inception of these two APIs the amount of AR apps has greatly increased, Google is even discontinuing it's Tango project in favor of ARCore.
+Since the inception of these two APIs the amount of AR apps has greatly increased, Google is even discontinuing its [Tango project](https://developers.google.com/tango/) in favor of ARCore.
 There are many other SDKs available, many of which even have their own Unity plugin.
 Vuforia and ARToolkit seem to be the most popular ones.

-Microsoft created the Windows Mixed Reality framework for Mixed, Virtual or Augmented reality apps to run on windows 10 based computers.
+Microsoft created the Windows Mixed Reality framework for mixed, virtual or augmented reality apps to run on windows 10 based computers.

 ## Business cases & Examples
 So, as software developers, what can we do with all this fancy tech?

-Our Dutch colleagues already made an awesomely detailed VR application to help train personnel of the royal Dutch navy.
+Our Dutch colleagues already made an awesomely detailed VR application to help train personnel of the Royal Dutch Navy.
 Make sure to have a look since it is a truly impressive feat of software engineering.
 <div style="position: relative; width: 100%; height: 0; padding-bottom: 55%;">
     <iframe src="https://www.youtube.com/embed/wnC-jvtwJtY?rel=0" width="100%" height="100%;" style="position: absolute; left: 0; top: 0; bottom: 0; right: 0;"></iframe>
 </div>

-Virtual Reality is still widely used for training purposes.
+Virtual reality is still widely used for training purposes.
 Whether it is for a boat, an aircraft, a machine or a human body, a virtual space can prepare someone for situations that are otherwise very costly or difficult to simulate.

 Augmented and mixed reality can show information when and where you need it.